alevibhanshu/technical-writing-portfolio/task-manager-user-guide.md

-Task Manager Application – User Guide
+# Task Manager Application – User Guide

-1) _Overview_
+## _Overview_

 The Task Manager application is a simple productivity tool that helps users create, manage, and track daily tasks efficiently.
 It provides features such as task creation, status tracking, and task prioritization.

-2) _Features_
+## _Features_

-  i.
-Create new tasks
+  1. Create new tasks

-  ii.
-Edit and update tasks
+  2. Edit and update tasks

-  iii.
-Mark tasks as completed
+  3. Mark tasks as completed

-  iv.
-Delete tasks
+  4. Delete tasks

-  v.
-Set task priority (High, Medium, Low)
+  5. Set task priority (High, Medium, Low)

-3) _Getting Started_
+## _Getting Started_

-  i.
-Login:
+  1. Login:

-    a.
-Open the application
+  - Open the application

-    b.
-Enter your username and password
+  - Enter your username and password

-    c.
-Click Login
+  - Click Login

-  ii.
-Dashboard Overview:
+  2. Dashboard Overview:

   After logging in, users are directed to the dashboard, which displays:

-    a.
-List of all tasks
+  - List of all tasks

-    b.
-Task status (Pending/Completed)
+  - Task status (Pending/Completed)

-    c.
-Priority levels
+  - Priority levels

-4) _Creating a Task_
+## _Creating a Task_

-  i.
-Click on the “Add Task” button
+  1) Click on the “Add Task” button

-  ii.
-Enter task details
+  2) Enter task details

-    a.
-Task Name
+  - Task Name

-    b.
-Description
+- Description

-    c.
-Priority
+- Priority

-  iii.
-Click Save
+  3) Click Save

-5) _Editing a Task_
+## _Editing a Task_

-    i.
-Select the task from the list
+1) Select the task from the list

-    ii.
-Click Edit
+2) Click Edit

-    iii.
-Update the required fields
+3) Update the required fields

-    iv.
-Click Save
+4) Click Save

-6) _Marking a Task as Completed_
+## _Marking a Task as Completed_

-  i.
-Click the checkbox next to the task
+  1) Click the checkbox next to the task

-  ii.
-Status will change to Completed
+  2) Status will change to Completed

-7) Deleting a Task
+## Deleting a Task

-  i.
-Select the task
+  1) Select the task

-  ii.
-Click Delete
+  2) Click Delete

-  iii.
-Confirm deletion
+  3) Confirm deletion

-8) _Error handling_
+## _Error handling_

 | Scenario        | Message                     |
 | --------------- | --------------------------- |